-French police responding to 'terrorist attack' in Nice, local mayor says
+Multiple casualties in Nice 'terrorist attack,' local mayor says

-(CNN)Police in the French coastal city of Nice are responding to a knife attack in the vicinity of a church, which the local mayor has described as a "terrorist attack."
+(CNN)At least two people have been killed in the French coastal city of Nice during a knife attack the local mayor has described as a "terrorist" incident.

+The attack took place in a church, the Notre Dame Basilica, on Thursday.

-Mayor Christian Estrosi said the attacker has been taken into custody.
+Mayor Christian Estrosi said the attacker was shot by police, but is still alive and has been taken into custody.

 "I am on the scene with the police who arrested the attacker.
 Everything points to a terrorist attack," Estrosi said on Twitter Thursday morning.